trco/django-bootstrap-modal-forms/README.rst

   Sets the custom id of the modal. ``Default: "#modal"``

 modalContent
   Sets the custom class of the element to which the form's html is appended.
-If you change ``modalContent`` to the custom class, you should also change ``modalForm`` accordingly. ``Default: ".modal-content"``
+If you change ``modalContent`` to the custom class, you should also change ``modalForm`` accordingly.
+To keep Bootstrap's modal style you should than copy Bootstrap's style for ``modal-content`` and set it to your new modalContent class. ``Default: ".modal-content"``

 modalForm
   Sets the custom form selector. ``Default: ".modal-content form"``